 Proximate cause may be established if you can show that after considering all of the relevant factors, the defendant's actions caused or contributed to cause the cerebral palsy.
 The defendant health care provider's attorney and experts may look at ways in which it is possible that the mother's decision-making during pregnancy was the true cause of her child's cerebral palsy.Contact a Cerebral Palsy Attorney in Baltimore or Beyond

 If you believe that the cause of cerebral palsy in your child's case was a birth injury, you may need to bring a lawsuit.
 The damages may add up to more than a few million dollars over the course of a lifetime.
-At Lebowitz & Mzhen, LLC, our birth injury lawyers understand the challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
+At Lebowitz & Mzhen Personal Injury Lawyers, our birth injury lawyers understand the challenges faced by individuals and families dealing with cerebral palsy in Maryland and Washington, D.C.
 Clients do not pay anything for our services unless we obtain a judgment or settlement in your favor.
 Call us at 1-800-654-1949 or 410-654-3600, or contact us online for a free appointment with a Baltimore cerebral palsy lawyer.